datopian/playbook/issues-tasks/README.md

 # Issues / Tasks

+For every task we are working on we are creating an issue in GitLab.
+Because we are a distributed organisation it is crucial that we all adhere to the same format to ensure everyone understands content, requirements, status, collaborators etc. This document tells you all there is to know to set up an issue in line with Datopian standards.

 ## Creating Issues

 This key information should be present:

-* Short description: of what is involved.
-A user story if possible.
+* Short description: what is involved.
+A user story/job story if possible.
 * Acceptance criteria: what would it mean for this to be done.
-* Tasks/Checklist: A list of tasks involved in doing this task.
-If you don't know a first task should be "Analyze this and get set of tasks".
+* Tasks/Checklist: a list of tasks involved to accomplish this task.
+If you are not sure yet a first task should be "Analyze this and get set of tasks".

 ```
 Short description of bug or feature need preferentially in a job story form.